<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Public or Private Health Care

 Although your social security contributions entitle you to free public healthcare, lots of freelancers opt to take out a private health insurance policy for that extra safety cushion.
 Caser’s Self-employed Health Insurance offers policyholders income tax deductions, family discounts, 24-hour global cover, a fast and efficient service (no waiting lists), plus so much more.
-See more here.
+See more on self employed health insurance.

 Spain offers countless options for making the leap to the self-employed world, but it’s clear that not only is prior in-depth research needed but the help from a paperwork specialist (gestor) too.
 In short, save your pennies, do your homework, hire the help of a professional, and jump right in.
 Good luck with your new venture.